Yamcha: Summary

-Yamcha returns in Dragon Ball Super where he and Puar attend Bulma's birthday party along with the other characters, while there he meets Beerus the God of Destruction and later witnessed Goku's fight against the deity.
+Yamcha returns in Dragon Ball Super where he and Puar attend Bulma's birthday party along with the other characters, while there he meets Beerus, the God of Destruction, and later witnesses Goku's fight against the deity.
 Sometime after Frieza's 2nd death, he goes with the others to the Nameless Planet to watch the Tournament between Universe 6 and Universe 7.
 Yamcha plays a prominent role during the baseball match between Universe 6 and Universe 7, he is the team's captain uses his newly invented technique (Wolf Fang Pitching Fist) to effortlessly strike out Universe 6 during the first half of the first set, afterwards both Whis and Vados call off the match after Beerus and Champa started fighting physically, not before Vados points down to Yamcha laying at home base, scoring the winning run.
-During the Universal Survival saga, Yamcha's eager of the Tournament of Power, but wasn't recruited by Goku at all.
+During the Universal Survival saga, Yamcha expresses interest in the Tournament of Power, but is ultimately not recruited by Goku.

 In the Galactic Patrol Prisoner arc, Yamcha is informed of Moro's invasion of Earth and is recruited by Gohan and the Galactic Patrol.
 Yamcha flies off on his own and easily defeat/subdue 3 of Moro's goons, before flying off to the next location.
-Yamcha soon finds himself in a difficult battle against Saganbo's adviser Zauyogi (even with the later assistance of Tenshinhan and Chaozu).
-Luckily for the three, Son Goku intervenes and easily beats Zauyogi, Yamcha informs Goku to assist Son Gohan and Piccolo, whilst assuring the Saiyan that he, Tenshinhan, and Chaozu can handle the rest of the remaining convicts.
-Yamcha later appears and collectively lends his energy to Vegeta (whom reverse engineers his newfound technique) in order for Goku to re-awaken Mastered Ultra Instinct.
-Yamcha and the others continue to view the battle, until Goku attains the power-up he needed to finally defeat the earth-infused Moro.
-Yamcha and the others (barring Vegeta) cheer for Goku's victory, and later attended a party hosted at Mr. Satan's house.
+Yamcha soon finds himself in a difficult battle against Saganbo's adviser Zauyogi (even with the assistance of Tien and Chiaotzu).
+Luckily for the three, Son Goku intervenes and easily beats Zauyogi, Yamcha informs Goku to assist Son Gohan and Piccolo, whilst assuring the Saiyan that he, Tien, and Chiaotzu can handle the rest of the remaining convicts.
+Yamcha later appears and collectively lends his energy to Vegeta (who reverse engineers his newfound technique) in order for Goku to re-awaken Mastered Ultra Instinct.
+Yamcha and the others continue to view the battle until Goku attains the power-up he needed to finally defeat the earth-infused Moro.
+Yamcha and the others (barring Vegeta) cheer for Goku's victory, and later attend a party hosted at Mr. Satan's house.